vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 Deploy Microsoft Defender for Endpoint on Linux Servers using Ansible to automate the deployment process for machines at scale.
 Following are the two methods to automate.

-1. Using installer script (recommended)
+1. Using the installer script (recommended).
 This method greatly simplifies the automation process and helps to install the MDE agent  as well as onboard the device to security portal using just a few steps without having to configure for different distros separately.

-2. Manually configuring repositories for each distro
+2. Manually configuring repositories for each distro.
 This method allows to automate the deployment process by manually configuring repositories, installing the agent and onboarding the device for each distro.
 This method  gives more granular control over the deployment process.

 ## Prerequisites and system requirements applicable to both the methods